makerdao/community/governance/votes/Executive vote - August 30, 2023.md

 ## Executive Summary

 If this executive proposal passes, the following **changes** will occur within the Maker Protocol:
-- Steps will be taken to manage the default of the ConsolFreight (RWA003-A) loan, as detailed below.
+- Steps will be taken to manage the potential default of the ConsolFreight (RWA003-A) loan, as detailed below.
 - The ESM will be relied on the Vow, as detailed below.
 - Updates will be made to the Chainlog addresses for the BlockTower Andromeda vault (RWA015-A), as detailed below.
 - `FLIP_FAB` and `FLIPPER_MOM` will be removed from the Chainlog, as detailed below.